E.Deorbit: Overview

 A 1600 kg spacecraft was to be launched on board a Vega rocket into a polar orbit at an altitude of 800-1000 km.
 Once on orbit, the spacecraft would rendezvous with the derelict satellite Envisat which is in an unknown condition, inoperative, and probably tumbling.

 Capture would be conducted in one of two ways: either by using mechanical tentacles or nets.
 The tentacles option included equipping the spacecraft with robotic arms, one of which will first capture a holding point, before the remaining arms embrace the derelict and secure it with a clamping mechanism.
 The net option included equipping the spacecraft with a deployable net on a tether, that will envelop the target derelict before the spacecraft will begin changing orbit.
 The net option has the advantage of being able to capture objects with a wide range of sizes and spins.

-After successfully capturing the targeted derelict, the spacecraft would deorbit itself by performing a controlled atmospheric reentry.
+After successfully capturing the targeted derelict, the spacecraft would deorbit itself, performing a controlled atmospheric reentry.